webpack/webpack.js.org/src/content/plugins/progress-plugin.md

 ### Providing `object`

-When providing an `object` to the `ProgressPlugin`, next properties are supported:
+When providing an `object` to the `ProgressPlugin`, following properties are supported:

 - `activeModules: boolean = true` show's active modules count and one active module in progress message
 - `entries: boolean = false` show's entries count in progress message